amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

 {{/partial:tabs}}

 {{partial:collapse name="Example: Create a group property"}}
-This example creates the group property "Group Property 1" with the description "First group property" for the group "Group 1".
+This example creates the group property `Group Property 1` with the description "First group property" for the group `Group 1`.
 The group property is a boolean type.

 {{partial:tabs tabs="cURL, HTTP"}}
 {{partial:tab name="cURL"}}